HiveHQ/HiveSdkDocs/README.md

 Edit `index.html.md` to modify docs

-`bundle exec middleman build --clean` to build docs
+Push changes to remote then ssh into blog server.
+Pull the changes and run:

-If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/lord/slate/wiki/Docker).
+`bundle exec middleman build --clean` to build docs.
+That's it, nginx will serve the updated docs.